khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 - At minimum, a text release post (format TBD) will be published to document the changes that happened during the milestone.
 - When possible, a video will accompany the release to highlight any changes, demonstrate how to triage impact, and how to work with new features.
 - New .fig files will be saved and updated in the [ui-kit](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/tree/main/ui-kit) folder of the repo.
 These leverage the git history to track versions.
-- The [version history](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history) of a Figma file summarizes all changes along with notes on [breaking changes](#breaking-changes).
+- The [version history](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history) of a Figma file will summarize all changes along with notes on [breaking changes](#breaking-changes).
 Figma will automatically update the history with:
   - Autosaved versions
   - Merged branches
   - Created branches
   - Branch updates from main
   - It's also possible to manually [add a new version](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history#Create_a_new_version) that includes a title and description.
 This can be done to intentionally create a version to track specific changes to a component or styles.
 - We favor continuous delivery, so bug fixes, patches, and other minor updates that don’t include breaking changes can be published at any time during the milestone, including to the [community page](https://www.figma.com/@GitLabDesign) if necessary.
 They will also be mentioned in release notes.
-- Changes within files that don't impact components or styles, like updating an instance, are immediately available in the file.
+- Changes within files that don't impact components or styles, like updating an instance, are immediately available in the file and everything else will be available when the next version is released.

 ### Breaking changes